eannaoceallaigh/www/_posts/2023-05-22-deploy-oauth-proxy.md

 Some applications will work with the setup above as is, but some may experience errors that prevent you from signing in with SSO.

 In some cases, this can be because of the size of the cookies.
-By default, the cookie limit in OAuth2 Proxy is 4KB but some authentication provider, e.g. Azure AD, provide much larger cookies.
+By default, the cookie limit in OAuth2 Proxy is 4KB but some authentication providers, e.g. Azure AD, provide much larger cookies.

 If you're having issues using SSO with OAuth2 Proxy, you may see error messages in the pod logs telling you the cookie is too large and that it exceeds the 4KB limit.